-A key component of the learning in this course takes place during recitations, and your attendance is mandatory.
+- Exam 1: Monday, October 3 - Exam 2: Monday, November 7 - Exam 3: Wednesday, December 14, 4:00 PM (exam week) - Please inform me within the first two weeks of class if a religious holiday that would prevent you from taking the exam conflicts with one of these dates.
+Recitations: A key component of the learning in this course takes place during recitations, and your attendance is mandatory.
 Group exercises such as the ones you will do during recitation have been found to greatly increase learning and retention of knowledge; your active participation in these activities, working together with other students, is vital to their success.
 Exams will focus more greatly on the contents of the recitation activities than other material, as they generally explore key concepts in the class.
 Recitations account for 20% of your grade.
-Your lowest recitation score for the semester will be dropped.
+At least one recitation score for the semester will be dropped.
 If you are unable to make a recitation due to a medical or other emergency, then that is the recitation that will be dropped.
 If you need to miss more than one recitation for an emergency, you will have to provide me and your TA with a note from your doctor or advisor.
 Attendance will be taken during recitations and you will not be able to get credit for recitation worksheets completed on your own outside of class.
 In addition to these group worksheets, recitations will include discussion of mathematical relationships used in the class, discussion of example exam questions, and other exam preparation.

-Students are encouraged to collaborate on recitation work, but collaboration on exams is strictly forbidden.
+Students are encouraged to collaborate on recitation work and homework, but collaboration on exams is strictly forbidden.
+Homework: